-Researchers from Sweden’s KTH Royal Institute of Technology and the German research center, DESY,they have spun strands of proteins derived from ordinary milk proteins, namely whey powder.
+Researchers from Sweden’s KTH Royal Institute of Technology and the German research center, DESY, recently reported they have spun strands of proteins derived from ordinary milk proteins, namely whey powder.

 Just as in natural materials such as spider silk and muscle tissues, the building blocks of the experimental material are proteins.
-KTH researchersays that in principle any protein raw material could be used to make the artificial silk.
+KTH researcher Christofer Lendel says that in principle any protein raw material could be used to make the artificial silk.

 “This is, to our knowledge, the first time that one has managed to produce a cohesive thread of nanofibrils based on protein,” Lendel says.
 “The process is also completely free of nasty chemicals and solvents.”

 In nature, building such structures is achieved by evolutionary optimized protein molecules and complex biological machinery.
 In the lab, Lendel says, the team used the inherent ability of protein molecules to spontaneously form orderly nanometer-sized fibers – or fibrils.

 “These fibrils have shown impressive mechanical properties and virtually endless opportunities for functionalization," Lendel says.
 The big challenge has been how to combine these building blocks in an orderly manner so that they form macroscopic materials.

 “In addition to manufacturing the tiny fibers, we also managed to use a simplified apparatus for joining them to the micrometer thick threads,” he says.
 “This technique is reminiscent of how spiders produce their threads.

 “The study also shows the potential for large scale production because we used a relatively impure raw materials and a simple process,” he says.